microsoft/RTVS-docs/index.md

 A. Absolutely!
 We will release the source in the near future, and PRs are very welcome.
 For now, the most important contribution is feedback and bug reports.

-**Q. I want to try out the R markdown support and knitr.
-What do I need to install to get it to work?**

-A. You need to install [pandoc](http://pandoc.org/installing.html).
-You will also need to install the knitr and rmarkdown packages.

-{% highlight R %}
-install.packages("knitr")
-install.packages("rmarkdown")
-{% endhighlight %}

 **Q. I want to save my plots as PDFs.
 What software do I need for that?**